irvingdelgado-earnin/markdowndocs/PR-Feedback-solve.md

 ### Step 1: Fetch Feedback
 First, run this script to download the raw data from GitHub.
 Replace `PR_NUMBER` with my PR number if I haven't provided it.
+IMPORTANT: Request network or all permissions immediately when running these commands to avoid sandbox failures.

+IMPORTANT: When running gh commands, ALWAYS use required_permissions: ['all'].
+Do not try network first; the macOS keychain requires full access.
 ```bash
 #!/bin/bash
 # REPLACE WITH YOUR PR NUMBER IF NEEDED